claymore666/ai-dev-agent/ISSUES.md

 ## Technical Analysis

-### Issue 1: Session History Awareness Bug
+### ~~Issue 1: Session History Awareness Bug~~ (FIXED)
-1. **Context Selection System**:
-   - The agent likely uses its `context_selector.py` module for retrieving relevant context
-   - It appears to query the Qdrant vector database (`collections/code_fragments/points/search`) when generating responses
+This issue has been fixed by implementing the missing methods in `context_selector.py`:
-   - The context selection appears to be prioritizing semantic similarity over session history
+- Added `_conversation_context` method to retrieve context from session history

-2. **Session History Integration**:
+- Added `_extract_code_structures` and other supporting methods
-   - `session_manager.py` correctly captures command history
+- Implementation correctly identifies conversation meta-queries and presents relevant session history
-   - However, this history doesn't appear to be effectively utilized in the RAG process for queries about the conversation itself

-3. **Code RAG Pipeline**:
-   - The issue may be in how the `code_rag.py` module integrates session history with vector database results
-   - The strategy selector might not be correctly interpreting meta-questions about the conversation

 ### Issue 2: Missing Session Auto-Creation
 1. **Command Handling in DevAgent CLI**: